First of all, I am so excited about being part of your day and so grateful that you’ve picked me to capture your day. I can’t wait to be part of it.

 Although contractually it would be the same for me, my first preference would be to move the wedding to another available date at no extra cost and in accordance with the original T&Cs.

 What Does Our Contract Say?

-The cancellation terms of the contract mean that your booking fee is non-refundable if you cancel or postpone your wedding due to COVID-19 up until 30 days before your wedding.
-If you cancel within 30 days of your wedding, your full remaining balance for your wedding photography will also be payable and I will invoice you for it as agreed.
+The cancellation terms of the contract mean that your booking fee is non-refundable if you cancel or postpone your wedding due to COVID-19 after 14 days of signing your contract and up until 120 days before your wedding.
+From then and up until 30 days of your wedding date, 50% of your remaining balance will be due and if you cancel within 30 days of your wedding, 75% of your full remaining balance for your wedding photography will also be payable and I will invoice you for it as agreed.